 5. Make the most of learning events

-For RCN members worried about the cost of completing this requirement, the College hosts numerous free and discounted courses, and there are opportunities to learn online too.
+- For RCN members worried about the cost of completing this requirement, the RCN hosts numerous free and discounted courses, and there are opportunities to learn online too.